Certora/Documentation/docs/prover/changelog/prover_changelog.md

 - [bugfix] Unlinked immutables are properly constrained to respect their types
 - [bugfix] Correct invariant handling of the base case rule for Vyper contracts
 - [bugfix] Fix to `viewReentrancy` builtin rule crash
-- [bugfix] Better typechecking of quantified expressions with definitions
+- [bugfix] Better type checking of quantified expressions with definitions
 - [bugfix] Fix direct storage access to an array of structs
 - [bugfix] Fix for internal summaries using user-defined value types